|

 As early as 1951, the U.S. Navy started buying up the land around the lighthouse, and shortly after Point Lookout Lighthouse was replaced by an offshore steel tower in 1965, the station was turned over to the Navy.
 The State of Maryland leased the lighthouse for some time, though this arrangement was canceled in 1980 when the Navy refused to fix a problem with the water system.
 The Navy was uninterested in maintaining the lighthouse, and the structure’s only upkeep after 1980 was a superficial cleaning made by volunteers of Point Lookout State Park prior to an annual open house.
 At other times, the lighthouse, contained within a fenced establishment that was part of the naval air station’s radio tracking system, was off-limits.

-In 2002, the Navy did contract for a thorough restoration of the lighthouse’s exterior, and the structure was painted using the color scheme it had in 1927.
-In a land swap deal, the lighthouse was turned over to the State of Maryland in 2006, and six months later, Laura Berg, who had lived in the lighthouse from 1980 to 1981, co-founded the Point Lookout Lighthouse Preservation Society to raise funds for restoring the lighthouse and making it accessible to the public.
-Occasional daytime open houses are now available as well as nighttime “Paranormal Investigations.”
+In 2002, the Navy contracted for a thorough restoration of the lighthouse’s exterior, and the structure was painted using the color scheme it had in 1927.
+The State of Maryland allocated $450,000 in 2002 to facilitate the transfer of ownership of five acres containing Point Lookout Lightouse and its oubuildings from the U.S. Navy’s Naval Air Station at Patuxent River to the State of Maryland in a land.
+As part of this deal, a Navy tracking tower, known affectionately as the golf ball, was to be relocated near the fishing pier.
+The need for an archeological study and the impact of Hurricane Isabel to the area in 2003, delayed the actual transfer until early 2006.
+Six months later, Laura Berg, who had lived in the lighthouse from 1980 to 1981, co-founded the Point Lookout Lighthouse Preservation Society to raise funds for restoring the lighthouse and making it accessible to the public.
+Occasional daytime open houses were available as well as nighttime “Paranormal Investigations.”

 Keepers: